Seeing your church through the eyes of a first-time visitor is an important discipline. It enables you to ask valuable questions like:

 Show the translation you’re using: Some visitors bring their own Bibles and want to follow along, and then they don’t understand why the words on the screen don’t match their words.
 This confusion can be quickly fixed by noting the translation being used.

 Make the tech team look good: You’re inevitably going to run into difficulties.
 Give the tech team some time to work out those problems.
 Don’t throw them under the bus!

 Don’t draw attention to the presentation: If you don’t have the ability to control the presentation up at the front, then make sure that you have the transitions clearly communicated in your outline.
 You don’t want to be constantly asking for the next slide.

 POST-SERVICE SLIDES After the service is over, you have an opportunity to communicate to visitors again.
 Don’t just throw up the same slides you used before the service.
 Take advantage of the opportunity to help them know what the next steps are.
 This includes things like:

 Learning to experience your church services through the eyes of the uninitiated visitor is one of the most effective things you can do to grow your church.
 It will help you eliminate friction and enable you to make them as comfortable as possible.

 Your presentation is one of the most important components in your service.
 Don’t miss the opportunity to fine tune it for your guests.

-Aaron oversees the development of the MediaShout software.
-He also is CEO of 1AV Guy Consulting, a company focused on serving churches find the right A/V/L solution for their needs.
-Previously he was the A/V Director for Dave Ramsey and the Worship Technology Director for Bethel Church in Fargo, ND.
+Aaron is the CEO and Founder of 1AV Guy Consulting, a company focused on helping churches and organizations find the right A/V/L solution for their needs.
+He also is a Leadership and Business Coach with the Poimen Group, working with owners and leaders from all over the world to help them develop and grow their business and team.
+Previously he was the Director of User Experience with MediaShout, A/V Director for Dave Ramsey, and the Worship Technology Director for Bethel Church in Fargo, ND.